candide-guevara/candide-guevara.github.io/_posts/2016-11-27-first-impressions-dev-windows.md

 ## That which shall not be named

-Let's just say that you better not hope to get a **bash+terminal emulator** equivalent (at least before windows server 2016)
+Let's just say that you better not hope to get a **terminal emulator** equivalent (at least before windows server 2016)

 [0]: https://msdn.microsoft.com/en-us/library/aa394585(v=vs.85).aspx
 [1]: https://technet.microsoft.com/en-us/library/jj899572(v=ws.11).aspx